Workers, Friends, Home Church, The Truth, The Way, Meetings, Gospel, Cooneyites, Christian Conventions, Hymns Old & New

 From near Ennis, Ireland.
 Born Aug 11, 1878.
 Born Again 1900.
 Died July 5, 1907, aged 28, after being in the work since September 1904.
 Cause of death unknown.
 She went to the USA with other workers in September 1906.
 Died at Liverpool, England, and is buried in West Derby Cemetery there.

 1905 Darling, Robert (Rob, Bob) - Born September 4, 1883 in Gorebridge, Midlothian, Scotland - died June 9, 1970 in Buenos Aires, Argentina and is buried in the British cemetery portion of Chacarita cemetery in Buenos Aires, in the same grave with Jack Jackson.
+Age 22, came to Canada with 7 other bro workers aboard the SS Parisian.
 He PIONEERED work in Alberta, Canada with Noble Stinson in 1907.
 Is shown on Workers Lists for Iowa in 1915-16; in Minnesota 1919-23; in South America on 1923-29.

 1905 Davis, Maud